The Best Loans for Low Credit Scores

 Offer The Highest Down Payment You Can

-Though a low down payment may be necessary for some borrowers, you should put more money down if you can.
+Though a small down payment may be necessary for some borrowers, you should put more money down if you can.
 A large down payment can help you get a loan even when your credit score isn’t ideal.
 For instance, if you have a credit score of 620 and want to put zero down for a VA loan or the minimum 3% down for a conventional loan, you will have a harder time being approved than putting down 20% or more.
 Proving your financial fitness like this helps boost the lender’s confidence.

 For example, though FHA loans allow 3.5% down payments, credit scores between 500 and 579 require a 10% down payment.
 Going beyond the bare minimum will improve your mortgage rates through paying points down too, so count is as a win-win.